 - Credits – reduce your tax bill for things such as continuing education, earning a low income with the Earned Income Tax credit, child tax credit, improving your home with energy saving measures, or buying an electric car.

 Taking the standard deduction saves time throughout the year as it means not needing to save expense paperwork.
 Standard deductions are also perfect for the taxpayer who does not accrue deductible expenses during the year.
 Most taxpayers will ultimately take the simpler standard deduction when filing, but itemizing your deductions can result in bigger tax savings.
-Ask your tax preparer to take a look at the deductible expenses you paid in 2017.
-Such expenses include unreimbursed medical expenses, home mortgage interest, and gifts to charities.
+Look at the deductible expenses you paid in 2020.
+Such expenses include unreimbursed medical expenses, home mortgage interest, property taxes , and gifts to charities.
 Comparing this number with your standard deduction can help to make the most informed decision.

 If you have questions regarding taxes, my door is open!